FaizaSiddiqu/Hackathon/README.md

  Ensure the changes are reflected immediately without reloading the page.

-Milestone 5: Unique Path and Shareable Link (100 Points)
+# Milestone 5: Unique Path and Shareable Link
 Objective:
 Generate a unique URL for each resume based on the user’s username, and allow the resume to be shared and downloaded.